bbatsov/batsov.com/_posts/2021-12-23-new-laptop-lenovo-yoga-slim-7.md

 I also realized my dream of owning an AMD-powered laptop!
 As irrational as it gets, but that's the kind of person who am I. I'm definitely pleased the with performance and thermal profile of the Ryzen 5800U and I cannot wait to see what AMD have in store for us with the upcoming
 Zen 4 and the new 5nm fabrication process.
 Perhaps they'll be able to give Apple a run for their money?
+I missed a good old CPU war!
+They are so much fun!

 My last non-Apple laptop was a ThinkPad T520 in 2011.
 Some issues with it prompted me to write my [infamous Linux rant]({% post_url 2011-06-11-linux-desktop-experience-killing-linux-on-the-desktop %}) and to switch to Macs.
 10 years later I once again have a Lenovo laptop.
 Coincidence or providence?
 Time will tell!